Reducibility among NP-Hard graph problems and boundary classes: Main Results

 \begin{corollary} $Q$ is a boundary class for \Prob{bounded-degree-spanning-tree}. \end{corollary} \begin{proof} Since $Q$ is a boundary class for \Prob{hamiltonian-path}.
 From \cite{Garey90} we know that $\Prob{hamiltonian path} \leq_p \Prob{bounded-degree-spanning-tree}$.
 For a graph $G = (V, E)$, $G$ has a Hamiltonian path if and only if $G$ has a spanning tree of bounded degree of 2.
-So we have that the function $f: \Sigma^* \to \Sigma^*$, such that $f(\langle G \rangle) = \langle G, 2 \rangle$ is a bijective reduction from \Prob{hamiltonian-path} to \Prob{bounded-degree-spanning-tree} where $G$ is a graph.
+So we have that the function $f: \Sigma^* \to \Sigma^*$, such that $f(\langle G \rangle) = \langle G, 2 \rangle$ is a bi-reduction from \Prob{hamiltonian-path} to \Prob{bounded-degree-spanning-tree} where $G$ is a graph.
 The graph reduction $f_G$ under $f$ is hereditary closed as the mapping maps every graph to itself.
 Therefore, by Theorem~\ref{theorem3}, $Q$ is a boundary class for \Prob{bounded-degree-spanning-tree}. \end{proof}

-So with the applications of our theorem, we obtained seven new previously unknown boundary classes.
+Through the application of our main theorem, we obtained seven new previously unknown boundary classes.
 With our result we able to get new boundary classes from previously known boundary classes and reductions.
 This shows us the power of our results and also gives us new boundary classes.